bambi-eco/alfs_pytorch/README.md

+> This project is archived: We migrated the pytorch implementation to the main alfs_py implementation (https://github.com/bambi-eco/alfs_py/)

 # Python based Airborne Light Field Sampling and Orthographic Projection

 A Python-based framework for Airborne Light-Field Sampling (ALFS) data visualization and orthographic projection of geo-referenced drone footage, implemented via **PyTorch**.